LITTLE STONE PROJECT

 Central to the Project is a screening of the feature documentary "Little Stones", winner of "Best Documentary" March 2017 at its Vail Film Festival premiere.
 The film profiles four women: a graffiti artist speaking out against domestic violence in the favelas of Brazil, a dancer rehabilitating sex-trafficking survivors in India, a rapper in Senegal using her music to spark dialogue around the taboo subject of genital mutilation, and a fashion designer in Nairobi who trains and employs impoverished Kenyan women to produce a high fashion clothing.
 "Little Stones" weaves together the personal narratives of these individuals who are using art to create positive change in their communities while focusing the lens on larger social issues.

 If you sing, SING.
 If you dance, DANCE.
 Run a race.
 Start a business that enhances our community.
-Whatever your passion or talent, the the Little Stone Project hopes to show how that skill can be used to affect larger change in the world.
-Our actions, no matter how small or personal, begin the ripple effect.
+Whatever your passion or talent, the Little Stone Project hopes to show how that skill can be used to affect larger change in the world.
+Our actions, no matter how small or personal, begin a ripple effect.
 The project emphasizes resilience and hope.

 Volunteer, attend, donate.
 Be a little stone!
 Click "Get Involved" to get started.